Home

 Seek God and ask for him to lead you.
 I guarantee he will begin to break down barriers and you will be on the road to a new life.
 He will guide you.
 Seek him in everything you do.
 Ask the Lord to help restore you.
 Ask him to point out your character defects.
 This is a positive thing.
 I myself gained so much insight about myself.
 Lastly, the Lord will send a nice man when appropriate.
 Because we've already worked on ourselves all we have to do is receive him.
 The Lord knows best. ~ Stacy ~

 My best advice is to find a good church and get plugged into it through Sunday school, etc. Try to find a class that is interactive and involves prayer requests/praise on a regular basis.
 The next thing that has helped me is DivorceCare.
 I am going through mine at my church for the second time and will probably do it again.
 Each class has bonded really well and we depend on each other for support.
 We plan activities together and call each other regularly.
-Do not isolate yourself and push yourself to make as many same-sex relationships as possible.
+Do not isolate yourself and push yourself to make as many friends as possible.
 I personally have found my most important strength in prayer and scripture.
 I ask God to allow me to feel His presence and to restore my joy and He has never failed to do so. ~ Jeri ~

 Advice on Moving Forward

 I would tell her to always choose happiness.
 Life may not give you choices sometimes, or not the ones you hope for.
-But no matter what, you can always choose happiness over sadness, hurt, anger, or despair. ~ Kim ~
+But no matter what, you can always choose happiness over sadness, hurt, anger, or despair. ~Kim ~

 Be brave, be true to yourself and be strong.
 It is the hardest thing a woman could ever go through - letting go of her past life and all her hopes and dreams.
 Believe in yourself, believe that you deserve happiness, and believe that you will find it again. ~ AnJul ~